 Borden (New Providence), Indiana

 After making his fortune as part owner of a silver mine in Colorado, William W. Borden returned to New Providence and created Borden Institute, a “coeducational school primarily to serve children of southern Indiana farmers.
-Low-cost, progressive program included teacher preparation and laboratory-based scientific studies.”
+The low-cost, progressive program included teacher preparation and laboratory-based scientific studies.”

 In 1886 the Indianapolis Journal reported an enrollment of “about fifty male and female” students.
 By 1900 The Indianian reported that Borden Institute enrolled “about two hundred students during the year.”
 Standiford lists names of 707 alumni.